MyRaspberry/PICO_W_PID/README.md

 pls find there boot_out.txt and check

 -4-</br>
-you can start edit 'code.py' with MU-Editor but here:</br>
+you could start now edit 'code.py' with MU-Editor, but here we</br>
-delete empty code.py and settings.toml</br>
+delete the empty code.py and settings.toml</br>
-and copy drag this new files and /lib/
+and copy / drag our new files and /lib/

 -5-</br>
-open MU-Editor ( mode circuitpython )( should auto find that drive and open code.py )</br>
+open [MU-Editor](https://codewith.mu/) ( mode circuitpython )( should auto find that drive and open code.py )</br>
 activate the serial TAB aka REPL console ( use [CTRL][c] for stop / [CTRL][d] for reboot )</br>
 now develop code directly on the board</br>
 BUT: can not edit settings.toml on the board! ( reboot failure might happen )</br>